RaginBajin/vmware-utils/README.md

 ## What

-This Dockerfile will create a Docker Container and install the following VMware tools:
+This Dockerfile will create a Docker Container using Centos and not Ubuntu and install the following VMware tools:

 * VMware vSphere vCLI
 * VMware OVF Tool